0xVector/envoy-cache-ext/README.md

 Envoy heavily uses the virtual interface - concrete implementation pattern, which could be useful in this case too, mainly for easier testing and extensibility (parts of the implementation could be swapped out without breaking the API).

+I tried to make the implementation relatively decomposed, used comments in more complicated sections and added assertions.
+There is a room to improvement, but the code should be readable and extendable by other developers.

 ## Tests